Las Vegas, NV

 Kenneth Peters, deputy sheriff in Hunt County, Texas, believes the best way to mark your equipment is to use etching tools, die stamping or a steel punch to duplicate a unit’s Product Identification Number (PIN) or other serial number in at least two places on the equipment, one obvious and one hidden.
 Record the location of these numbers.
 Marquez advises using labels and unique markings to help identify your equipment.
 “Thieves will have to make an effort to peel labels off or paint over these markings,” said Marquez.
 “If you make it easy to identify your equipment, you make it easier for law enforcement to do their jobs.

-construction site theft3.
-Be aware of what equipment is likely to be stolen
+3. Be aware of what equipment is likely to be stolen

-“There are certain assets that thieves are always looking for,” said Ryan Shepherd, general manager for Verisk, who oversees the National Equipment Register, a national database of equipment ownership records and thefts.
+construction site theft“There are certain assets that thieves are always looking for,” said Ryan Shepherd, general manager for Verisk, who oversees the National Equipment Register, a national database of equipment ownership records and thefts.
 “Skid-steers and backhoes–any equipment that is smaller in size; that doesn’t require a trailer to move–is a target.”
 These assets can be loaded on a truck in minutes and attract a wide audience of buyers in construction, farming and homeowners.
 Stolen assets are easily sold online or through social media.
 If located, stolen equipment will be taken away from buyers who knowingly or unknowingly purchased them.

 To prevent theft NER suggests stating smaller equipment so it is surrounded by larger machines.
 Anchor equipment with either a chain or cable.
 Institute a policy to remove keys from equipment when not in use or in storage, and securely store them.